nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-view-designer/ui-designer.md

 ## Layout Blocks

 Allows you to create reusable components and share them between different documents layouts.
-Layout blocks are elements of a layout that you can reuse them in other layouts configurations.
+Layout blocks are elements of a layout that can be reused in other layouts configuration.
 In each layout block, you can insert properties along with their configuration.

-Nuxeo Studio provides you a variety of Layout Blocks templates:
+Nuxeo Studio provides a variety of Layout Blocks templates:

 - **Title/description element template**: By default, provides an element containing the title and description properties in a single block.
 Properties can be added to the block.
 - **Document Page template**: Provides an element for creating your own document tabs.